the MAC:

 The percentage of "in class" time is approximately 32% of the 120 hours.

-Our subjects will start with that percentage as the foundation of building out the rest of the learning utilities and practices in a given subject.
 The remaining build out of the subject has a suggested guide of percentages to include other types of learning.
 These types of learning include reading, research, writing, communication, experiential, video, solo/partner/group, flex time, and quizzes or testing.

 While the rationale for the degree days and hours is a guide, candidates may actually have more days off, like corporate "comp" time, as they will have many days that include more academic activity than the standard of a 7.5 workday.